 First Pelican (A1)

 LIST OF ALL SERIES - and a link to the information

 MAIN SERIES 1 - 3,000

 The first ten were published in July 1935 and sold for 6d.(six pence) each.
 By 30 July 1954 Penguin had published Number 1,000.
-(We are currently working on completing the third thousand, which takes the publication date to around 1970).
-These Main Series books are listed.
+We have listed the complete run to 3,000, the final book being Ulysses by James Joyce, pubished in April 1969.
+The listings take the publication date to around 1970.

 Penguin used the colours of the cover to signify different types of book:

 Biography in Dark Blue

 Travel and Adventure in Cerise

 Plays in Red